Inspector Roofing Education Lab

 The roofing industry has a communication problem.
 The Education Lab is built to fix it.

-Roofers, homeowners, adjusters, churches, property managers, and insurance professionals often look at the same roof from different angles.
-The Education Lab turns that confusion into a clearer system: document first, explain second, decide third.
+Roofers, homeowners, adjusters, churches, property managers, real estate professionals, contractors, and insurance professionals often look at the same roof from different angles.
+The Education Lab turns that confusion into a clearer system: define the terms, document the roof, explain the evidence, then decide the next step.

 🎥